 Ether (ETH) is needed to run code on the Ethereum network.
 This provides utility for the ETH token, puts a funding limit on infinite loops, and incentives the creation of efficient code.

-For examples of the many interesting dapps which developers have built on top of Ethereum, check out the nearly 2,000 examples on the State of the Dapps site.
+For examples of the many interesting dapps which developers have built on top of Ethereum, check out over 2,500 examples on the State of the Dapps site.

 As Ethereum’s blockchain contains not only transactional but also computational data, it has already grown much larger than Bitcoin’s.
 Furthermore, there is no cap on the size of Ethereum blocks.
 This has led to high hardware requirements to run a full Ethereum node.
 Methods to scale Ethereum’s blockchain are therefore an important area of active research.